 Although I may have other dads in the changing room looking at me and silently mouthing “wow”, I’m happy to admit that it’s not always been easy – just to clarify, that’s a “wow” because of my ability to get the sprog and I changed quickly, not because I’ve just pulled down my Speedos.

 I’ve made plenty of mistakes along the way, but have made sure that I’ve learnt from them.
 However, if there’s one thing that children bring to the table, it’s uncertainty.
 Kids have an annoying knack of mixing things up – just when you think you’ve got everything mastered, they go and change what and how they do things.

-So, as a way of ensuring that you don’t encounter some of the failings and misdemeanours I’ve made, here’s four things NOT to do when swimming with your baby / toddler.
+So, as a way of ensuring that you don’t encounter some of the failings, mistakes and misdemeanours I’ve made, here’s four things NOT to do when swimming with your baby / toddler.
 You.
 Are.
 Welcome.